 Westminster Abbey is one of the most notable structures in Britain, so much so that it actually contributes to the identity of the country.
-Its grandiose Gothic design has continuously attracted millions of tourists around the world, including myself!
+Its grandiose Gothic design has continuously attracted millions of tourists around the world, including myself – make it one of the must see attractions in London (though of course there are plenty more things you can see if you follow this 3 days London Itinerary).

 The Abbey is also one of the oldest buildings that remain usable today.
 Records show that it was entrusted by King Edgar I and Saint Dunstan to the Benedictine monks in late 900 AD.
 Then in 1042, it was reconstructed by King Edward the Confessor as a personal burial church.
 The building and its surrounding area has been continuously developed by succeeding monarchs, until it evolved into the architectural marvel it is today.